Emperor Go-Toba

 Emperor Go-Toba (後鳥羽天皇, Go-Toba-tennō) was the 82nd emperor of Japan, according to the traditional order of succession.
 His reign spanned the years from 1183 through 1198.

-This 12th-century sovereign was named after Emperor Toba, and go- (後), translates literally as "later"; and thus, he is sometimes called the "Later Emperor Toba".
-The Japanese word go has also been translated to mean the "second one"; and in some older sources, this emperor may be identified as "Toba the Second" or as "Toba II".
+This 12th-century sovereign was named after Emperor Toba, and go- (後, "later") and thus, he is sometimes called the "Later Emperor Toba".
+The word go has also been translated to mean the "second one"; and in some older sources, this emperor may be identified as "Toba the Second" or as "Toba II".